shortishly/any/README.md

 # Any

-Convert a string or binary representing an integer, float or atom into an integer, float or atom.
+Convert a list or binary representing an integer, float or atom into an integer, float or atom and vise versa.

 ## Examples